binkley/sproingk/README.md

 I've retired that project and returned to providing only this one!
 Apologies if you forked the other.

+## Update

+This demo has been broken for much of 2017 as the technologies it relies on have been moving targets (think of this code as a "canary in the coal mine" for production readiness).
+Things are much better now, and the full pipeline to AWS is working as expected. --2018/01/06

 ## License

 This software is in the Public Domain.
 Please see [LICENSE.md](LICENSE.md).